Human Rights and Democracy Forum

 Jess Duggan-Larkin is researching the impact of human rights on the legal, administrative and political oversight of executive action in the area of foreign affairs.
 Beginning with the doctrinal issue of the justiciability of foreign affairs powers, with a particular focus on the UK, the project undertakes a comparative analysis of judicial oversight of such powers.
 Beyond the doctrinal, the project will go on to consider other forms of oversight, particularly the role of parliament and the civil service.

-Human Dignity, Human Rights and Democracy
+Human Dignity, Human Rights and Democracy: UK Legal Practice in Focus

 Crises in European Constitutionalism and Democracy

 Catherine Dupré’s research expertise in Hungarian constitutionalism returned to the forefront of her research activities with the adoption of the new Hungarian Fundamental Law in 2011.
 Professor Dupré was one of the first scholars to engage in critical discussion of the Hungarian government’s self-proclaimed turn to ‘illiberal democracy’.
 Her analysis of the Fundamental Law’s provision on human dignity was translated in Hungarian, Spanish, Italian and French.
 Building on a ground-breaking paper (C Dupre, ‘Unconstitutional Constitution: a Timely Concept’ in A von Bogdandyand P Sonnevend (eds.), Constitutional Crisis in the European Constitutional Area: Theory, Law and Politics in Hungary and Romania, Oxford: CH Beck, Nomos and Hart, 1995), she is currently developing a theoretical framework for European constitutionalism, aiming to enhance the protection of democracy in Europe.
 In order to promote international discussion on the crises of democracy that have since spread outside Hungary to other EU Member States, she convened an interdisciplinary conference in Budapest in June 2016 together with leading Hungarian constitutional law scholars, Gábor Tóth and Kriszta Kovács.
-An edited collection is now being considered by a leading publisher.

 Icelandic Constitutional Reform